richardewert/weniger_krumm_rust/README.md

 ```

-The programm will try to use all available threads.
+The program will try to use all available threads.